 The U·Pass program, which was adopted by an overwhelming student vote in fall 2016, provides unlimited rides throughout the semester on Metrorail and Metrobus (including express and airport shuttle buses) for trips to school, work, internships, cultural events, and entertainment.
 The program extends to all full-time undergraduate, graduate, and law students.

 Since the program's adoption in March 2016, AU has worked with Washington Metropolitan Area Transit Authority (WMATA) to provide students with the benefit for a flat fee.
 This mandatory student fee will appear on the student bill for all full-time undergraduate, graduate, and law students.
-However, the fee will not be assessed for all full-time distance (online) learning, MetroAccess-eligible, study-abroad students (for the semester they are abroad), or PhD students living outside of the DC region.
+However, the fee will not be assessed for all full-time distance (online) learning, MetroAccess-eligible, or study-abroad students (for the semester they are abroad).
 For students with financial aid, the fee is included in the cost of attendance.
 AU's cost of attendance has not increased.
 Instead, the estimated cost of transportation has been adjusted to account for this program.